Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - Tell your doctor or dentist that you take Genarc before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including factor VIII levels, may be performed while you use Genarc.
+- Lab tests may be performed while you use Genarc.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: It is not known if Genarc can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Genarc while you are pregnant.
 It is not known if Genarc is found in breast milk.
 If you are or will be breast-feeding while you use Genarc, check with your doctor.
 Discuss any possible risks to your baby.